The Verve during their heyday.

 Initially named "Verve", the band was formed in 1990 in Wigan, Greater Manchester by singer Richard Ashcroft, guitarist Nick McCabe, bassist Simon Jones and drummer Peter Salisbury.
 Defined largely by Ashcroft's enigmatic vocals and McCabe's reverb-soaked

-psychedelic riffs, they received a contract with Hut Records in 1991, where they debuted with three singles and an EP named Verve
+psychedelic riffs, they received a contract with Hut Records in 1991, where they made their debut with three singles and an EP named Verve

 .
 Making an initially favourable impression with critics and achieving mild success on the charts, the band worked with The Stone Roses